ebogdum/callfs/docs_markdown/03-api-reference.md

 ### POST /v1/files/{path}

-Creates a new file or directory.
+Creates a new file or directory. **Enhanced with cross-server conflict detection**.

 #### Parameters
 - **path** (string, required): File or directory path